 With the Sochi Paralympics set to start on Friday, some governments are still undecided as to whether or not they are going to attend the games.

-According to ABC News, the Australian Government is considering a boycott of the Paralympics in Russia due to the crisis that is unfolding in the Ukraine, but has yet to make a decision.
+According to ABC News, the Australian Government is considering boycotting the Paralympics in Russia due to the developing crisis in the Ukraine, but has yet to make a decision.

-On Sunday, The New York Times reported that British government officials would also be boycotting the Games, but the athletes would still be able to compete.
+On Sunday, The New York Times reported that British government officials would also be boycotting the Games, but the athletes would still be allowed to compete.

 For Australia, Foreign Minister Julie Bishop said that a number of options are being weighed.